CORONAVIRUS: Latest updates here.

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term Paramount Theatre as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Paramount Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Paramount Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Bass Concert Hall and/or Alvin Ailey American Dance Theater as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Bass Concert Hall and/or Alvin Ailey American Dance Theater and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Bass Concert Hall and/or Alvin Ailey American Dance Theater and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.